Free classroom materials delivered to your school!

 To sign up for this Heart Challenge Course e-mail Marcee Bauer or call 800-632-5918.

-Keystone AEA circulates three portable planetariums to schools.
+Keystone AEA circulates two portable planetariums to schools.
 Training is required to use the planetariums.
 Contact Jason Martin-Hiner for training.
 You will need a large area to set up the portable planetariums.

 Digitarium Delta 2 Planetarium System (Qty 2)